DIY California small claims

 Most people have never been to court.

-ClaimKit was built for exactly that.
+ClaimKit Help was built for exactly that.

 The process is unfamiliar, the stakes feel high, and anxiety is completely normal.
-ClaimKit was built to meet you there, with calm, clear support at every step, so you never feel alone in this.
+ClaimKit Help was built to meet you there, with calm, clear support at every step, so you never feel alone in this.

 Choose your level of support.